grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/04 SAML SSO.md

 ![SAML SSO update default projects](images/04-SAML-SSO/saml-sso-update-default-project.png)
 4. Now the users assigned to the IdP application can sign in to k6 Cloud and they'll be automatically added to the specified project(s) in step 3 with __project read/write__ permissions.

+> ⚠️ __Note__
+>
-Note: You must __not__ invite team members through the k6 Cloud web app.
-Rather _team members must SSO into k6 Cloud for account provisioning to happen_.
+> You must not invite team members through the k6 Cloud web app.
+Rather team members must SSO into k6 Cloud for account provisioning to happen.